-HPER 1270 Aerobic Fitness
+HPER 1270 Aerobic Fitness 1 credit

-An assortment of various aerobic activities designed primarily for cardiovascular health.
-Includes aerobic dance, aerobic circuit training, walking and jogging workouts, Tae-Bo and Pilates.
+This course provides an assortment of various aerobic activities designed primarily for cardiovascular health.
+Includes aerobic circuit training, interval cardiovascular workouts, introduction to cardiovascular machines, as well as total body exercises.
 (7.5/15/0/0)

-HPER 1271 Fitness for the Aging Population 2 credits

-Course designed to apply the principals necessary for providing exercise for the aging population.
-Course will focus on the importance of fitness as one ages, as well as a variety of exercises designed for the aging population, including cardiovascular, flexibility, balance, and strength.
+HPER 1271 Fitness for the Aging Population 2 credits Course designed to apply the principals necessary for providing exercise for the aging population.
+Course will focus on ourse Descriptions the importance of fitness as one ages, as well as a variety of exercises designed for the aging population, including cardio-vascular, flexibility, balance, and strength.
 (30/0/0/0)

-HPER 1272 Total Body Resistance Exercise TRX BOSU Training 1 credi
+HPER 1272 Total Body Resistance Exercise TRX BOSU Training

 Course will provide resistance workout for the entry level exerciser through the advanced athlete.
-(15/0/0/0)
+(7.5/15/0/0)

-HPER 1280 Karate-Introduction to the
+HPER 1280 Karate-Introduction to the Martial Arts

-Martial Arts